MicrosoftDocs/VBA-Docs/api/Office.IDocumentInspector.md

  **IDocumentInspector** provides access to the **GetInfo**, **Inspect**, and **Fix** methods.
 The **IDocumentInspector** object is used with custom Document Inspector modules.
 This is in contrast to modules that are shipped with Microsoft Office.

+> [!NOTE]
- **Note**  The  **IDocumentInspector** object is for the exclusive use of custom Document Inspector module authors and cannot be used with Microsoft Visual Basic for Applications (VBA).
+> The  **IDocumentInspector** object is for the exclusive use of custom Document Inspector module authors and cannot be used with Microsoft Visual Basic for Applications (VBA).

 ## Methods